bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 \
 Created by  [Mallöris](https://github.com/Mallaris)\
 \
-The Bounty Hunter is an 偽裝者, that continuously get bountys (the targeted player doesn't get notified).\
+The Bounty Hunter is an Impostor, that continuously get bounties (the targeted player doesn't get notified).\
-The target of the Bounty Hunter swaps after every meeting and after a configuarble amount of time.\
+The target of the Bounty Hunter swaps after every meeting and after a configurable amount of time.\
 If the Bounty Hunter kills his target, his kill cooldown will be a lot less than usual.\
 Killing a player that's not his current target results in an increased kill cooldown.\
-Depending on the options, there'll be an arrow pointing towards the current target.
+Depending on the options, there'll be an arrow pointing towards the current target.\

 \
 **NOTE:**